-ARES COMMERCIAL REAL ESTATE CORPORATION Annual Meeting of Stockholders May 25, 2022 at 12:00 PM Eastern Daylight Time This proxy is solicited by the Board of Directors
+ARES COMMERCIAL REAL ESTATE CORPORATION Annual Meeting of Stockholders May 25, 2021 at 12:00 PM Eastern Daylight Time This proxy is solicited by the Board of Directors

-The undersigned hereby appoints Tae-Sik Yoon and Anton Feingold, or either one of them, and each with full power of substitution, to act as attorneys and proxies for the undersigned to attend the Annual Meeting of Stockholders of Ares Commercial Real Estate Corporation (the "Company") to cast on behalf of the undersigned all votes that the undersigned is entitled to cast at such meeting, and any adjournments or postponements thereof, and otherwise to represent the undersigned at the meeting with all powers possessed by the undersigned if personally present at the meeting.
-The meeting will be held via live audio webcast to enable the stockholders of the Company to participate from any location that is convenient to them.
-The stockholders of the Company will be able to attend the Annual Meeting of Stockholders of the Company by visiting www.virtualshareholdermeeting.com/ACRE2022 on May 25, 2022 at 12:00 p.m., Eastern Daylight Time.
-The undersigned acknowledges receipt from the Company prior to the execution of this proxy of a Notice of Annual Meeting of Stockholders and a Proxy Statement, the terms of which are incorporated herein by reference, and revokes any proxy heretofore given with respect to such meeting, and any adjournments or postponements thereof.
+The undersigned hereby appoints Tae-Sik Yoon and Anton Feingold, or either one of them, and each with full power of substitution, to act as afterneys and proxies for the undersigned to attend the Annual Meeting of Stockholders of Ares Commercial Real Estate Corporation (the "Company") to be held via live audio webcast to enable the stockholders of the Company to participate from any location that is convenient to them.
+The stockholders of the Company will be able to attend the Annual Meeting of Stockholders of the Company by visiting www.virtualshareholdermeeting.com/ACRF2021 on May 25, 2021 at 12:00 p.m., Fastern Daylight Time, and any adjournments or postponements thereof, to cast on behalf of the undersigned all votes that the undersigned is entitled to cast at such meeting, and any adjournments or postponements thereof, and otherwise to represent the undersigned at the meeting with all powers possessed by the undersigned if personally present at the meeting.
+The undersigned acknowledges receipt from the Company prior to the execution of this proxy of a Notice of Annual Meeting of Stockholders and a Proxy Statement, the terms of which are incorporated herein by reference, and revokes any proxy hereto fore given with respect to such meeting, and any adjournments or postponements thereof.

 THE VOTES ENTITLED TO BE CAST BY THE UNDERSIGNED WILL BE CAST AS INSTRUCTED HEREIN.
-IF THIS PROXY IS EXECUTED BUT NO INSTRUCTION IS GIVEN, THE VOTES ENTITLED TO BE CAST BY THE UNDERSIGNED WILL BE CAST "FOR" EACH OF THE NOMINEES FOR DIRECTOR IN PROPOSAL 1, "FOR" PROPOSAL 2, "FOR" PROPOSAL 3 AND "FOR" PROPOSAL 4.
+IF THIS PROXY IS EXECUTED BUT NO INSTRUCTION IS GIVEN, THE VOTES ENTITLED TO BE CAST BY THE UNDERSIGNED WILL BE CAST "FOR" EACH OF THE NOMINEES FOR DIRECTOR IN PROPOSAL 1, "FOR" PROPOSAL 2 AND "FOR" PROPOSAL 3.
 The votes entitled to be cast by the undersigned will be cast in the discretion of the proxy holder on any other matter that may properly come before the meeting or any adjournment or postponement thereof.
 At the present time, the Board of Directors of the Company knows of no other business to be presented at the meeting.